itechdom/itechdom-blog/README.md

-# itechdom-blog
+# ZPresent
-We talk Programming and Startups.
+Create and Share  Presentations using Angular and Gulp with Reveal.js